Lady-bugg/my-new-project/README.md

-# my-new-project
- to do app dev
+#my first app on GitHub..